 Although it’s a proven tool throughout the marketing, SEO, and reputation management industry, there are still a number of old-school CEOs and business owners who hear the word “social media” and think about their grandchildren using Facebook and doing the Twitter.
 The truth is, over the past few years social media has grown into an online marketing juggernaut.
 There are ever people calling themselves “social media marketers” as a full time job.
-There are even entire companies dedicated to just optimizing Facebook marketing for clients.
+There are even entire companies dedicated to just optimizing Facebook marketing for clients or offering free trial followers Instagram.

 So it should be no surprise to anyone who knows what they are talking about that social media is not only an effective tool for standard marketing but also for online reputation management.
 In fact, earlier this year, Branded3 conducted a study to find out if social factors had a direct impact on search engine rank.
 They found that websites that were highly shared on Twitter tended to rank higher in the search results than websites that did not.
 Specifically, they found the first 50 tweets of a URL had a significant impact in moving a site up in the ranks and that after 7,500 tweets a website was virtually guaranteed a spot in the top 5 search results.